theHdd4/TrinityFastAPIDjangoReact/README.md

 2. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.

 Docker and Node.js must be installed locally.
-The Python dependencies listed in `TrinityBackendDjango/requirements.txt` (including pandas and motor) will be installed inside the containers during the build step.
+The Python dependencies listed in `TrinityBackendDjango/requirements.txt` (including pandas, motor and python-multipart) will be installed inside the containers during the build step.

 ## 2. Start the backend containers